Mark Shimada

 Potrebbe piacerti anche

-Follow Lily's story for "holding on" to dreams and hats in the wind, and not "holding back" when it's time to shine or tell the truth.
-This is a perfect time for you, using these phrasal verbs to hold on to your dreams and to express yourself fully!
+Tom's town is busy with activities, from soccer games to charity meetings and a science fair.
+This story is perfect for anyone looking to improve how to use "go on" and "go off" through the story of a community’s life and activities.
 Listen to the story’s audio on the Latudio It Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Phrasal verbs inglesi